Yesterday we began to look at the Mexican artist Frida Kahlo.

 In this painting, under the gloomy sky the sun and moon divided the background into two halves of light and dark.
-In the middle Frida was sitting there and weeping in a read Tehuana costume.
+In the middle Frida was sitting there and weeping in a red Tehuana costume.
 Nevertheless she seems strong and confident.
 Behind her on a hospital trolley, lying a second Frida, who is anesthetized and her surgical incisions still open and dripping with blood.
 Frida was holding a pink orthopedic corset while sitting in the wooden chair.
 In her another hand she was holding a flag which has words from a song ""Cielito Lindo" - "Tree of Hope, keep firm."

-On the flagpole, there is a red tip looks like a surgical instrument stained with blood, or a paintbrush dipped in red paint.
+On the flagpole, there is a red tip which looks like a surgical instrument stained with blood, or a paintbrush dipped in red paint.
 The barren landscape behind her has two fissures which is metaphor of the wounds on her back.
 Frida painted this painting for her patron Eduardo Morillo Safa.
 In a letter to him Frida mentioned: "There is a skeleton (or death) that flees in the face of my will to live."
 But she later removed the skeleton to please Eduardo.
 But she cannot eliminate the menace of death.
 In this portrait, by putting two Frida's images together, one is a victim of botched tragedy, the other is the heroic survivor, Frida used it as a retablo and an act of faith.
 Frida takes charge of her destiny and become her own saver and hero.
 (Ref: https://www.fridakahlo.org/tree-of-hope.jsp)

 The association of the cloth to Christ’s loincloth and Kahlo’s wounds resembling those of Saint Sebastian could be a reaction to Frida’s relationship with her mother whom she described as kind, active and intelligent but also calculating, cruel and fanatically religious.
 Ref: http://www.theartstory.org/artist-kahlo-frida-artworks.htm)

 I tell you these details not to horrify you but to demonstrate the strength of character that was Frida Kahlo.
-According to the Tate Gallery, Frida has become one of the significant painters of the C20th.
-She was also politically active insisting on recording 7 July 1910 as her birth date (not 1907) as this was the start of the Mexican revolution and she wanted to be seen as part of modern Mexico.
-Frida and Diago were both members of the Communist Party as illustrated in Marxism will give health to the sick.
+According to the Tate Gallery, Frida has become one of the significant painters of the 20th century.
+She was also politically active, insisting on recording 7 July 1910 as her birth date (not 1907) as this was the start of the Mexican revolution and she wanted to be seen as part of modern Mexico.
+Frida and her husband Diego Rivera were both members of the Communist Party as illustrated in Marxism will give health to the sick.

-She also painted some very graphic illustrations of childbirth which I have chosen not to show.
+Frida Kahlo also painted some very graphic illustrations of childbirth which I have chosen not to show.